• Skip to primary navigation

 Variation

-I added some small scallops to the shrimp, but that is optional.
+You can also add some small scallops to give an extra flavor, but that is optional.

-Instead of shrimp, you can also use other seafood like calamari/squids or mussels.
+Instead of prawns, you can also use other seafood like calamari/squids or mussels.

 To learn more about the difference between calamari and cuttlefish, read the article: What Are Calamari Squid Cuttlefish and Octopus.